Counties Impacted

 The study will examine options for increasing capacity, as well as the impact of those options.
 This is the first step in the eventual upgrade of U.S. 412 from two lanes (one lane in each direction) to four lanes (two lanes in each direction).

-The Environmental Study will begin the process of collecting data and gathering public input.
+The Environmental Study began with collecting data and gathering public input.
 These are the first steps in identifying potential project challenges, assessing needs along the corridor, and gauging public sentiment regarding improvements to U.S. 412.
-Natural and cultural resources such as wetlands, threatened and endangered species, wildlife and habitat, water quality, farmlands, historic properties, and archaeological sites will be identified so that impacts from potential roadway improvements can be analyzed.
+Natural and cultural resources such as wetlands, threatened and endangered species, wildlife and habitat, water quality, farmlands, historic properties, and archaeological sites were identified so that impacts from potential roadway improvements can be analyzed.

 Throughout the project, opportunities will be available for the public to provide input and review the project findings.